MohawkTSDB/mohawk/storage/README.md

 ## Storage Plugins

-Mohawk can use different storage [plugins](/backend) for different use cases.
+Mohawk can use different storage [plugins](/storage) for different use cases.
 Different storage backends may vary in speed, persistancy and scalability.
 Mohawk use a subset of Hawkular's [REST API](/usage/REST.md), inheriting Hawkular's echosystem of clients and plugins.

 ## Plugin Development

-A storage plugin should implement the [backend interface](/backend/backend.go).
+A storage plugin should implement the [storage interface](/storage/storage.go).
 Each storage plugin is built for specific use case, with features that best suite this use case.

 Implementation of a feature should not interfere with the storage plugin functionality, for example, a plugin built for speed may choose not to implement a feature that may slow it down.

 Plugins that implement a subset of the interface, must fail silently for unimplemented requests.

-For a starting template of a storage plugin, look at the [backend example](/backend/example) directory.
+For a starting template of a storage plugin, look at the [storage example](/storage/example) directory.

 ## Plugins Comparison

-  - Example - a backend template.
+  - Example - a storage template.
-  - Sqlite  - a file storage based backend.
+  - Sqlite  - a file storage based storage.
-  - Memory  - a memory storage based backend.
+  - Memory  - a memory storage based storage.
-  - Mongo   - a cluster based backend.
+  - Mongo   - a cluster based storage.

 #### Features